Last updated 5th July, 2018

 “The criminal lives of 100 Victorian convicts based on the official records of the police courts and prison authorities.”

 Each case study is quite short and concise, around two pages with a historical box at the beginning of each, providing relevant historical information relating to the case and setting the scene for the information to follow.

 These case studies have been compiled from historical records and census data and it could be said are a bit dry as a result, providing solely the recorded facts of each case.
 However, each case is an individual, a real person who lived and actually experienced what is on these factual pages and this is what makes this book quite unique and more than fascinating to read.

 The facts flow through to after their crimes and their served punishments, to what happened to them, whether they committed further crimes or led, at least from the official records, a law-abiding life thereafter.

 “The convicts biographies are listed in alphabetical order, and the text boxes at the top right of each entry along with the accompanying image at the top left serve to illustrate a particular aspect of their lives.”

 Victorian Criminal Mugshots

 There are still collections of photographs available from the Victorian era.
-Mugshots of Victorian criminals as they were arrested and charged with criminal offences.
-The following intriguing photographs are of convicted criminals in Newcastle between 1871 – 1873.
+Mugshots of Victorian criminals as they were arrested and charged with criminal offenses.
+The following intriguing photographs are of convicted criminals in Newcastle between 1871 and 1873.

 (Image credits: Tyne & Wear Archives & Museums / Flickr)